-Bratislava, Slovakia – A Slovak national has been sentenced to 10 years of imprisonment for the rape of three young sisters in Glasgow.
+Bratislava, Slovakia – A Slovak national has been sentenced to 10 years of imprisonment for the rape of three young sisters in Glasgow, Scotland.

-Matus Ferko, aged 44, has been accused and found guilty of the rape of three underage sisters in Scotland’s most populous city.
+Matus Ferko, aged 44, has been accused and found guilty of the rape of three underage sisters in the most populous city of Scotland.

 The sexual assaults against the girls took place over the course of 11 years, according to reports, from 2004 to 2015.
 Two of his victims were aged eight when he first raped them, and the third one was thirteen years old.